artemis15/sp/Medium Labs/Lab1.md

 ***So how do we check if the option is set or not?***
 Take a look at how the span element that contains the localized text ${Requesting stock price}. <br/>
 This element is using a special AngularJS directive called ng-if. <br/>
-Once you’re done, the page should look something like this with `NO `visible empty space.
+Once you’re done, the page should look something like this with `NO `visible empty space.<br/><br/><br/>
 ![move to header](/assets/servicenow1.4.1.png) <br/>

 # Lab 1.5: Challenge – Applying Dynamic Classes

-See if you can fly solo and modify your widget so that the price is <br/>
-displayed in red if the price is 60 or below or green for anything higher.<br/><br/>
+See if you can fly solo and modify your widget so that the price is displayed in red if the price is 60 or below or green for anything higher.<br/><br/>
 `Hints:`
   - You will need to work with another AngularJS directive called ng-class